Co-Parenting and COVID-19

 - If you or someone in your household is required to self-isolate, notify your co-parent of this right away, so that the two of you can make a plan that’s safe for the children, even if that plan means temporarily altering the parenting schedule in your court order or parental agreement;

-- If the children can’t spend physical time with one parent due to self-isolation, the onus is on the resident parent (the parent the children are currently staying with) to facilitate frequent contact between the child and their other parent in other ways, such as through phone calls and videoconferencing (e.g. Skype or FaceTime)
+- If the children cannot spend physical time with one parent due to self-isolation contact between the child and their other parent can be achieved other ways, such as through phone calls and videoconferencing (e.g. Skype or FaceTime)

 What happens when the self-isolation period is over?